LiZhang6/Snake_Game/README.md

 # Snake_Game
 It is a real program based on C language.
-Hope everyone enjoy this program and make frienfs here!
+Hope everyone enjoy this program and make friends here!